framely/community/docs/reference/providers/googlesheets.md

 - In **Kotlin** functions, write function bodies in [Kotlin](https://kotlinlang.org/docs/functions.html).
   - Kotlin functions can be used to convert the value returning from a provider-dependent function to a desirable format.

-    For example, if a provider-dependent function returns a multi-value frame with only one slot, you could use a Kotlin function to convert the multi-value frame into a multi-value slot so that you can use the return value directly in [Value Recommendation](../annotations/valuerec.md).
+  - For example, if a provider-dependent function returns a multi-value frame with only one slot, you could use a Kotlin function to convert the multi-value frame into a multi-value slot so that you can use the return value directly in [Value Recommendation](../annotations/valuerec.md).
-  - Learn how to implement more Kotlin functions, check out [Kotlin Function](../annotations/kotlinexpression.md).

   ``` kotlin
   /*
     Suppose a provider-dependent is getFoodCategory() which returns a list of frame.